lisqzqng/Video-based-gait-analysis-for-dementia/README.md

 @inproceedings{wang2023amai,
-  title={Video-based gait analysis for assessing Alzheimer’s Disease and Dementia with Lewy Bodies}, author={Wang, Diwei and Zouaoui, Chaima and Jang, Jinhyeok and Drira, Hassen and Seo, Hyewon}, booktitle={International Workshop on Applications of Medical AI}, pages={72--82}, year={2023}, organization={Springer}
+  title={Video-based gait analysis for assessing Alzheimer’s Disease and Dementia with Lewy Bodies}, author={Wang, Diwei and Zouaoui, Chaima and Jang, Jinhyeok and Drira, Hassen and Seo, Hyewon}, booktitle={MICCAI Workshop on Applications of Medical AI}, pages={72--82}, year={2023}, organization={Springer}